What are the ChatGPT free and paid versions?

 Professionals and power users

 Professionals and power users should go straight for ChatGPT Plus, and here’s why.
-Firstly, you wouldn’t want to get downgraded to ChatGPT-5 mini after one intensive session.
+Firstly, you wouldn’t want to get downgraded to ChatGPT-5.3 mini after one intensive session.
 Moreover, you will appreciate a faster response during peak time.

 Developers and coders

 Developers and coders can rely on the free version of ChatGPT for shorter and simpler tasks that don’t involve thousands of lines.
 You can upload a file, ask to optimize the code, find and fix bugs, or use Canvas to run the whole thing.
-Unfortunately, there’s no option to add GitHub as a connector.

 But most importantly, the free ChatGPT version lacks Codex, a powerful agent capable of turning text input into code.
 I’m not talking only about vibe coding – your commands can be more complex, such as fixing infinite recursion or truncating middle lines.